 |-||-||-||-||-||00||96-99||00||96-99||Rank Value 100

-Once these rolls are complete, one may gamble on any two traits of their choice, potentially shoring up any areas you feel need some help.
+Once these rolls are complete, players may gamble on any two traits of their choice, potentially shoring up any areas they feel need some help.
 The only limits in this regard are the results of the tables themselves, as well as the power rank value ceiling for a campaign, as set by the Gamemaster.
-If you're not already aware of this power ceiling, go ahead and ask your Gamemaster now!
+If unaware of this power rank ceiling, go ahead and ask the Gamemaster now!

 Table 2: Rank Value Modifiers (Gambling)

 |(RV 150 max).||(RV 100 max).||(RV 75 max).||(RV 50 max).||(RV 40 max).||

-Before proceeding further, it must be determined how one with technology a character is, in order to better represent how their powers will express themselves.
+Before proceeding further, it must be determined how one with technology a character is, to better represent how their powers will express themselves.
 Is the character a mere user of high technology devices, has some of their body been replaced by such, or are they even the product of mankind's know-how?
 Table 3 is offered to randomly determine such, if desired, though players may readily choose their origins.

 Table 3: Origins of Power

 Number of Technological Powers

 When determining a character's high tech capabilities, start by figuring out exactly how many he or she will have to begin with.
-This is done simply by rolling randomly on table 4, which will give a character anywhere between two and seven technological powers with which to fight (or commit) crime.
+This is done by rolling randomly on table 4, which will give a character anywhere between two and seven technological powers with which to fight (or commit) crime.
 This is all the character will have to begin with, barring the invention process - or modifying oneself to have more tricks built-in.

 Table 4: Initial Technological Powers